mikebaldi/Idle-Champions/AddOns/IC_Addon_Management/README.md

 ## How to use:
 When this addon is enabled you will find a puzzle button on top of the IC Scripthub.
-On opening you'll get a list with all the the available addons.
+On opening you'll get a list with all the available addons.
 Below that list you'll find 6 buttons
 - Enable
 - Disable
 - Move up